-Although it’s been proven that a hybrid cloud approach enables modern application development, implementing a well-executed hybrid cloud strategy is fraught with complexities and pitfalls.
+Although it’s been proven that a hybrid cloud approach enables modern app development, implementing a well-executed hybrid cloud strategy is fraught with complexities and pitfalls.
 Let’s look at some of them.

 Compliance is one of the most common reasons for choosing a hybrid cloud strategy.
 Therefore, it’s important that it’s addressed properly during implementation.
 At a legal level, it is important that vendors comply with the policies and regulations of a certain country or territory.
 On a technical level, they need to make sure they have the right software configuration and application security.